Are your teams working as effectively as they could be?

 Are you looking to reinvigorate your culture?

-There is plenty of evidence that shows that teams produce better results than individuals – but only when a team is functioning well!
+There is plenty of evidence to show that teams produce better results than individuals – but only when a team is functioning well!
 Everyone has experienced the frustration, aggravation and productivity loss of being in a team that is dysfunctional.
 If the team dynamic is starting to turn sour it is best to address it early before problems become entrenched.

 The ‘Trojan Horse’ approach

-However, because I’m outside of your organisation, and have a wide range of teamwork anecdotes from the adventures to draw from, I can, if required, present the messages without making it obvious that that was the point of the session.
-By including in the wider story relevant teamwork incidents from my adventures and how they were resolved I smuggle in the message, and leave a legacy of anecdotes that can be referred to should the problems appear again.
+However, because I’m outside of your organisation and have a wide range of teamwork anecdotes from my adventures to draw from, I can, if required, present the messages without making it obvious that that was the point of the session.
+By including relevant teamwork incidents from my adventures and how they were resolved in the wider story, I smuggle in the message and leave a legacy of anecdotes that can be referred to should the problems appear again.

 My experience and what I bring

 An expedition team shares the same dynamics as a team set up in the business place.
 In both cases people of different backgrounds and varying abilities take on a common goal with limited resources and tight timeframes.
 So the insights from one environment are directly applicable to the other.